CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

         p.join()
     ```
     Using multiprocessing, you can fully utilize multiple CPU cores for CPU-bound tasks since each process operates independently.
-* Asyncio
-    For I/O-bound tasks, the `asyncio` module is often a better solution than threading. asyncio allows for asynchronous programming using an event loop and is highly efficient for I/O-bound concurrency, such as handling many network requests.
 * Other Python Implementations:
   If the GIL is a significant limitation, you can consider using other Python implementations like Jython (Python for the JVM) or IronPython (Python for .NET), which do not have a GIL and can achieve true parallelism with threads.
 However, these implementations are less commonly used and have different ecosystems from CPython.
 * C Extensions: